Comparing MassRoots (MSRT) & Its Competitors

 |$4.75 million

-MassRoots has a beta of 2.45, suggesting that its stock price is 145% more volatile than the S&P 500.
-Comparatively, MassRoots’ peers have a beta of 1.21, suggesting that their average stock price is 21% more volatile than the S&P 500.
+MassRoots has a beta of 2.45, indicating that its stock price is 145% more volatile than the S&P 500.
+Comparatively, MassRoots’ rivals have a beta of 1.21, indicating that their average stock price is 21% more volatile than the S&P 500.

 Profitability